OUR MAIN RESEARCH QUESTION

 - Indirect competition between deer fawns and salmon mediated by black bears

-- Effects of landscape and habitat on risk and reproductive success for deer
+- Effects of landscape and habitat on risk, habitat selection, and reproductive success for deer

 - Winter movement patterns and habitat selection by deer in response to energetics and predation risk